Skip to main content

 Our growers use a different, time-honored method.
 They plant the coffee in the shade of tall trees where the bushes thrive.
 When picking time comes, the cherries have had a great start.
 But a great start is only half the equation; the way a bean is processed is as important as the way it’s grown and that’s where wet processing comes in.

 Plentiful fresh mountain water is used to gently wash the berries, removing the pulp and skin from the seeds quickly.
 The beans are then sorted by their quality (we like the best!).
-Finally, the clean beans
+Finally, the clean beans are laid out in the sun to dry naturally.
+This process makes for a clean, flavorful bean.

 ROASTING